-2.1.1 The potential transient and permanent losses in carbon stocks shall be assessed over a period of 100 years and be based on the conditions present and the information available at the time of the risk analysis, unless otherwise specified in Sections 2.2 to 2.4, to determine the appropriate risk rating.
-For example, projects with a project start date in the past, or projects analyzing risk at a subsequent verification event shall assess the potential transient and permanent losses for the next 100 years based on the conditions present and available at the time of risk analysis.

-2.1.2 The risk analysis shall be conducted as follows:

-- 1) Risk factors are classified into three categories: internal risks, external risks and natural risks, and further into sub-categories such as project management, financial viability and community engagement.
-The project shall be evaluated against each of the risk factors in each category and sub-category as set out in Sections 2.2 (internal risks), 2.3 (external risks) and 2.4 (natural risks), assigned a risk score for each risk factor, and shall follow the calculation formulas in each table to determine the risk rating for the sub-category and category. - 2) Where applicable, and where the project proponent demonstrates that related mitigation activities will be (at validation) or are being (at verification) applied, the risk rating for the sub-category will be reduced, as determined in Sections 2.2 to 2.4. - 3) As set out in Sections 2.2 to 2.4, some sub-category tables allow the sub-category risk rating to be a number lower than zero, specifically where mitigation activities in the sub-category have the potential to reduce risks in other sub-categories.
-Where risk mitigation synergies do not exist, the tables set a minimum rating of zero, even in cases where the calculation would otherwise determine a rating lower than zero. - 4) The total risk rating for each category (internal, external and natural) shall be determined by summing the ratings for each sub-category in the category.
+- The potential transient and permanent losses in carbon stocks shall be assessed over a period 2.1.1 of 100 years and be based on the conditions present and the information available at the time of the risk analysis, unless otherwise specified in Sections 2.2 to 2.4 to determine the appropriate risk rating.
+For example, projects with a project start date in the past, or projects analyzing risk at a subsequent verification event shall assess the potential transient and permanent losses for the next 100 years based on the conditions present and available at the time of risk analysis. - 2.1.2 - The risk analysis shall be conducted as follows: 1) Risk factors are classified into three categories: internal risks, external risks and natural risks, and further into sub-categories such as project management, financial viability and community engagement.
+The project shall be evaluated against each of the risk factors in each category and sub-category as set out in Sections 2.2 (internal risks), 2.3 (external risks) and 2.4 (natural risks), assigned a risk score for each risk factor, and shall follow the calculation formulas in each table to determine the risk rating for the sub-category and category. - 2) Where applicable, and where the project proponent demonstrates that related mitigation activities with e (at validation) or are being (at verification) applied, the risk rating for the - As set out in Sections 2.2 to 2.4, some sub-category tables allow the sub-category risk rating to be a number lower than zero, specifically where mitigation activities in the sub-category have the potential to reduce risks in other sub-categories.
+Where risk synergies do not exist, the tables set a minimum calculation with the sub-categories. category have the potential to reduce risks in other sub-categories.
+Where risk mitigation - 4) The total risk rating for each category (internal, external and natural) shall be determined by summing the ratings for each sub-category in the category.
 While some sub-categories may have negative values, the total rating for any category may not be less than zero. - 5) Where a project is assessed as Fail for any risk factor, the project shall fail the entire risk analysis.
 Where the overall risk rating, or the summed risk rating for each category is unacceptably high, as set out in Section 2.5.3, the project shall fail the entire risk analysis.
-Where a project fails the risk assessment, it is not eligible for crediting until such time as
+Where a project fails the risk assessment, it is not eligible for crediting until such time as the project has adequately addressed the risk to the extent it would no longer be assessed as Fail.

-- the project has adequately addressed the risk to the extent it would no longer be assessed as Fail. - 6) An overall risk rating percentage shall be determined based on the ratings from each risk category as set out in Section 2.5. - 2.1.3 Where risks are relevant to only a portion of the project geographic area, the geographic area may be divided.
+- 6) An overall risk rating percentage shall be determined based on the ratings from each risk category as set out in Section 2.5. - 2.1.3 Where risks are relevant to only a portion of the project geographic area, the geographic area may be divided.
 Where a project is divided into more than one geographic area for the purpose of risk analysis, a single overall risk rating shall be determined for each geographic area and the project's monitoring and verification reports shall list the overall risk rating for each area and the corresponding net change in the project's carbon stocks in the same area.